Maltodextrin vs Dextrose: Which Carbohydrate for Your Sports Drink?

 - Solubility: good

-- Absorption: immediate — no digestion required
+- Molecular form: monosaccharide — no hydrolysis step required

 | Criteria | Maltodextrin | Dextrose |